TheCurveBender/DigitalFactory/README.md

 ### Rhinoceros

-In the folder "For Rhino" we include the demoElasticaTools.py that contains demonstration of the features from the dll files.
+In the folder "Fo Rhino" we include the demoElasticaTools.py that contains demonstrations of the features from the dll files.
 At the top of the file we write:

 ```